 All formal written complaints should be acknowledged within 3 working days of the complaint was received.
-This should include the questions that will be answered as part of the investigation to ensure that these are in line with the complainant's wishes.
+This should include the questions that will be answered as part of the investigation to ensure that these are in line with the complainant's wishes (see template acknowledgement letter at Appendix 2).
 Agreeing points to investigate with the person raising concerns ensures we are fully understanding the concerns they have raised and helps this person to feel listened to.